mikefowler/mikefowler.github.io/_posts/2011-12-20-our-obligation-as-developers.md

 ---
 layout: article
-title: "Our Obligation as Developers"
+title: Our obligation as developers
 date: 2011-12-20 10:11
+category: thoughts
 ---
 There's no doubt that semantics are an oft-spoken about topic, especially recently.
 But let's address a different issue.